 In this blog post, Dr. Fazilat answers some of the most common questions from parents about asthma.
-Read More about Asthma in Kids
+Read More about Kids and Asthma

 With studies and the media reporting increases in kids’ food allergies, should parents be worried?
 Palo Alto Medical Foundation’s allergist and immunologist Grace Peace Yu, M.D., answers some of the questions she hears most frequently from parents.